An elliptic proof of the splitting theorems from Lorentzian geometry: Equi-semiconcavity of the Busemann limits

 Given $\sigma_r$ as above, fix $y=\sigma_r(t)$. {Lemma \ref{L:upper support} asserts $u(x') = b^+_{r}(x)+\ell(x,y)-\ell(x',y) \ge b^+_{r}(x')$ holds for all $x'$ in a neighbourhood of $x$ and equality holds at $x'=x$; in other words, $u$ supports $b^+_{r}$ from above at $x$.
 Thus $b^+_{r}$ inherits} from $u$ at $x$ a semiconcavity constant $C(x,y)$ which depends continuously on its arguments in $\{\ell>0\}$ for case (a), according to Proposition~3.4 of \cite{McCann20}.
 Taking $C = \max_{(x,y) \in G} C(x,y)$ then concludes the proof of case (a).

-Although the proposition last mentioned was proved under hypothesis (a), the conclusions we need can be extended to hypothesis (b) by the following observation.
+Although the proposition last mentioned was proved under {global hyperbolicity} (a), the conclusions we need can be extended to {the timelike geodesically complete case} (b) by the following observation.
 The proof of Proposition~3.4 of \cite{McCann20} provides a semiconcavity constant $C$ of $b^+_r$ at $x=\sigma_r(0)$ given by a simple integral which depends only on the geometry $(\tilde g,g)$ of $M$ along the proper-time parameterized timelike geodesic $\{\sigma_r(s)\}_{s \in [0,t]}$.
 Since this geodesic lies in the compact set $G$, this explicit formula is easy to bound, allowing us to conclude the same way whenever $t_0>0$.
 If $t_0=0$, we set $t=1$ and argue as before after observing the resulting set $G$ is again compact since the exponential map is continuous and defined globally on the timelike tangent bundle in case (b). \end{proof}

 \begin{corollary}[{Unit gradients converge a.e.\ for Busemann limits} ] If a family $\{b^+_r\}_{r \ge R}$ is equi-semiconcave on an open set $U \subset M$, then pointwise convergence to a real-valued limit $b^+=\lim_{r\to \infty} b^+_r$ on $U$ implies locally uniform convergence of $b^+_r$ and pointwise convergence a.e. of $db^+_r$ on $U$.
 Moreover, $b^+$ inherits the semiconcavity constants of $\{b^+_r\}_{r \ge R}$.
 If the family consists of approximate Busemann functions \eqref{b^+_r} and $M$ is an (a) globally hyperbolic or (b) timelike geodesically complete spacetime, then a.e. on $U$ their gradients are future-directed and $|db^+|=1=|db^+_r|$. \end{corollary}